chance2021/devopsdaydayup/003-GitlabCICD/README.md

 Once you push the code, you should be able to see the pipeline under the project -> "CI/CD" -> "Jobs"

 9. Verification

   a.
-Check your hello-world container by visiting the website http://<HOST IP which is running the docker-compose.yaml>:8080
+Check your hello-world container by visiting the website http://<HOST IP which is running the docker-compose.yaml>:8080 <br/>
   b.
 In your gitlab repo, update `return "Hello World!"` in `app.py`.
 For example, `return "Hello World 2022!"`.
-Save the change and `git add .` and `git commit -am "Update code"` and then `git push`.
+Save the change and `git add .` and `git commit -am "Update code"` and then `git push`.<br/>
   c.
 Once the CICD pipeline is completed, you can visit your hello-world web again to see if the content is changed. http://<HOST IP which is running the docker-compose.yaml>:8080